 This should be completed and returned to us, along with the appropriate fee.

-To notify you need to contact us at email@example.com
+To notify you need to email us at [email protected]

 Applications to transfer a licence must be made in writing.
-Please contact us at firstname.lastname@example.org to discuss your requirements.
+Email us at [email protected] to discuss your requirements.

 See Business Companion's guidance on Fireworks for an in-depth guide to the sale of fireworks, including licensing, categories of fireworks and age restriction.